Donor Profile

 By issue

 ‘Human dignity’ also includes Canada’s humanitarian assistance.
-Canada supports “gender-responsive humanitarian action”, meaning it strives to offer assistance that appropriately meets the needs of people, particularly women and girls, impacted by crises.
-Humanitarian assistance accounts for 50% of the international assistance increases outlined in the FY2021/22 budget.
+Canada supports “gender-responsive humanitarian action,” meaning it strives to offer assistance that appropriately meets the needs of people, particularly women and girls, impacted by crises.
+In the government’s Departmental Plan 2023-24, the department forecasts that “Development, Peace, and Security Programming” will receive the largest share of funding of all the department’s core responsibilities in FY2024/25 and FY2025/26, at CAD4.7 billion ( US$3.6 billion) and CAD4.6 billion ( US$3.5 billion) respectively.

 Visit our Ukraine ODA Tracker for more details

 The ‘environment and climate change’ action area has been increasingly prioritized in Canada’s ODA.
-According to the OECD, the 7% ODA growth in Canada’s ODA between 2019 and 2020 was largely driven by higher disbursements of climate finance.
-At the June 2021 G7 Summit, Canada committed to doubling its climate finance contribution, with a focus on adaptation to climate change.
+In FY2021/22, Canada invested CAD1 billion ( US$724 million) in official development assistance towards environment and climate action initiatives.
+According to the OECD, the 9% ODA growth in Canada’s ODA between 2020 and 2021 was largely driven by higher disbursements of climate finance, and in FY2021/22, Canada increased the proportion of its grant contributions for climate finance from 30% to 40% to improve access to climate adaptation projects by affected communities.
+At the June 2021 G7 Summit, Canada committed to doubling its climate finance contribution to CAD5.3 billion ( US$4.2 billion) over five years (2021-2026), with a focus on climate change adaptation and biodiversity.

 By region